 \$150M for HUD-assisted senior housing communities to secure supplies / disinfection / preparedness / personal protective equipment.
-Without proper supplies, senior affordable housing communities have no way to safely enter resident apartments for needed health and safety repairs, to safely interact with residents to continue community operations, or to screen service providers and other visitors to these independent living apartment buildings.
+Without proper supplies, senior affordable housing communities have no way to safely enter resident apartments for needed health and safety repairs, or to screen service providers and other visitors to these independent living apartment buildings.

-\$1.4B for federally-assisted housing supports.
-These resources are needed to make up for decreased rents from HUD- and USDA-assisted older adult residents, to cover the costs of necessary vacancies, for COVID-19 costs, and for emergency housing assistance to ensure housing affordability older adult residents of Low Income Housing Tax Credit housing, etc.
+\$400M for rent supports.
+These resources are needed to make up for decreased rents from HUD- and USDA-assisted older adult residents, necessary vacancies, emergency housing assistance to ensure housing affordability older adult residents of Low Income Housing Tax Credit housing, etc.